J. Andrew Greenblatt

-Rebecca is a recent transplant from the Midwest.
-She is an alumni of the University of Illinois Urbana-Champaign, The Theatre School at DePaul University Chicago, and Lincoln College in Lincoln Illinois.
-Rebecca has been in the Development field for a number of years serving the University YMCA at the University of Illinois and as Director of The Virginia Theatre, also in Champaign Illinois.
+Rebecca is an alumni of the University of Illinois Urbana-Champaign, The Theatre School at DePaul University Chicago, and Lincoln College in Lincoln Illinois.
+Rebecca has been in the Development field for a number of years serving education, government, and arts organizations.
 Rebecca attended the Center of Philanthropy at Indiana-Perdue University for her professional training.
-Married for 16 years and mother of 3; Rebecca looks forward to the next chapter for PFS and its future home, the Roxy Theater.
+Married for 19 years and mother of 3, Rebecca looks forward to the next chapter for PFS and its recent acquisition of the Prince Theater.

 Born and raised in New Jersey, Allison relocated to Philadelphia from Brooklyn in the summer of 2013.
 She graduated magna cum laude as the Communication Department Student of the Year from the University of Tampa (2008) with a BA in Communication, Film & Media Arts.

 After five years with the Sarasota Film Festival (Sarasota, FL) as their Education & Outreach Director and youthFEST Programmer, Allison currently runs the Education and Programs Department, operational year-round through the annual Philadelphia Film Festival and the PFS Roxy Theater.
 With goals to inspire, educate, and entertain while promoting critical thinking skills through visual and media literacy, Allison is developing accessible education and community programming for PFS intended for a diverse cross-section of greater Philadelphia area residents, families and students of all ages.
 Allison’s additional experience as a Senior Account Executive with Auster Agency and freelance work in digital media, writing, and event production has provided her with a varied skill set to share with the film society.